 What is the difference between a contractor and an employee?

 There are some key differences between a contractor and an employee and it’s these differences that often make hiring a contractor preferable.
-A contractor:

 - is responsible for their own ‘business’ dealings